Ayan-thecodeking/HacktoberFest_2022_Practice-/README.md

 ## Fork this repository

 Fork this repository by clicking on the fork button on the top of this page.
-This will create a copy of this repository in your account.
+This will create a copy of this repository in your account

 ## Clone the repository